XDConfirm/Incremental-v2.0.0/README.md

 ## Incremental v1.3
 As in v1.3, the point of this game is to just click!
 The amount of clicks you have / get is your currency.
-With that, you can buy upgrades along with getting Achievements!
+With that, you can buy upgrades and get even more clicks!

 ## Requirements
 All you really need is a device or browser that can run Javascript.
 If the javascript isn't working, make sure that you don't have Javascript disabled from the Developer Console.